ansys/pyprimemesh/doc/source/user_guide/mesh_diagnostics.rst

  * The :attr:`SKEWNESS <ansys.meshing.prime.FaceQualityMeasure.SKEWNESS>` metric ranges between 0(ideal) and 1(worst).

  * The :attr:`ASPECTRATIO <ansys.meshing.prime.FaceQualityMeasure.ASPECTRATIO>` metric is greater than 1.
-The smaller the Aspect Ratio,  higher the quality of an element.
+The smaller the Aspect Ratio, the higher the quality of an element.

  * The :attr:`ELEMENTQUALITY <ansys.meshing.prime.FaceQualityMeasure.ELEMENTQUALITY>` metric ranges between 0(worst) and 1(ideal).